FraTesta/experimental_ws/src/final_assignment/README.md

 For more details regarding the scripts, see the doxygen documentation.

 ### **Architecture Choices**
-I preferred to keep separate the _roomDetector_ and the _track_ nodes, even if quite similar, in order to get an asynchronous node (_roomDetector_) which notifies new rooms directly to the _commandManager_ which handle that information according to its state and its priority.
-Moreover in this way I was able to implement the tracking phase as an action server and thus having access to all its features such as checking its status or aborting a mission.
-The computational load is not increased since the roomDetector node goes into a kind of sleep mode when the _track_ is active.
+It's preferred to keep separate the _roomDetector_ and the _track_ nodes, even if quite similar, in order to get an asynchronous node (_roomDetector_) which notifies new rooms directly to the _commandManager_ which handle that information according to its state and its priority.
+Moreover this choice guaranties to implement the tracking phase as an action server and thus having access to all its features such as checking its status or aborting a mission.
+However the computational load is not increased since the roomDetector node goes into a kind of sleep mode when the _track_ is active.
+In this status the node doesn't perform any kind of image processing.
+This choice is due to the fact that the images processing of the _track_ and _roomDetector_ nodes are of course the most heavy computational load processes.

-### **ROS msgs**
+### **ROS Messages and Actions**
 The messages used for the custom topics are all belong to the _std_msgs_ library.
 In particular :
 | Topic | Msg|
 | ---- | ----- |